intermine/bluegenes/docs/tools/tool-api.md

 navigate("report", {type: "Gene", id: 1018204});
 // Run a query and open the page showing the results. navigate("query", myQueryObj);
+// Show the results page for an existing list. navigate("list", "PL_GenomicsEngland_GenePanel:Radial_dysplasia");
 ```

 You can optionally specify a third argument with the namespace of a mine (e.g. `"humanmine"`).